Skip to content

 Why your child is in good hands

-McGill MBA (Poets & Quants 2022 MBA to Watch, Dean's Honour List) and a McGill BA in Economics.
-Scott brings real academic discipline to how he teaches.
+McGill MBA (Poets & Quants 2022 MBA to Watch, Dean's Honour List) and a BA in Economics.

 Dedicated 1-on-1 attention

 This isn't a classroom with 30 kids.
-Your child gets Scott's full, undivided attention twice a week — plus mentor work between sessions to keep their project moving forward.
+Your child gets Scott's full attention twice a week, plus he works on their project between sessions to keep momentum.

 The same tools the pros use

 Your child won't learn on toy software.
-They'll use the exact same AI-powered tools that professional developers and startups use today to build real products.
+They'll use the same AI tools that professional developers and startups ship with.

 Safety